Zaptons/multithreaded-trackergg-viewbot-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PROJECT STILL WORKS AFTER THE TRACKER.GG captcha implementation!
-They wont really be able to patch this.
+PROJECT STILL WORKS AFTER THE TRACKER.GG CAPTCHA IMPLEMENTATION.

 Kindly upvote this project by leaving a star to motivate me to push more updates to this repo, I already know the interest is huge.